 Annual Debt Certification

 Annually, federal departments and agencies who refer eligible delinquent debt to the Treasury Offset Program (TOP) and the Cross-Servicing Program for collection must submit this signed agreement to cover collection activity for all participating programs for the upcoming calendar year.
-The agreement describes the facts to which an agency certifies at the time of referral and represents the agency's understanding of the requirements.
-The agreement was due by December 18, 2013.
+The agreement describes the facts an agency certifies to at the time of referral and represents the agency's understanding of the requirements.
+The agreement is due by December 10, 2014.
 Designated agency debt management points of contact have received a link to this agreement.
-If you have not been contacted on behalf of your department or agency, please send an e-mail to DMS.firstname.lastname@example.org.
+If you have not been contacted on behalf of your department or agency, please send an e-mail to DMS.email@example.com.